Ugg boots: Design

 Traditional Australian ugg boots are made from sheepskins with fleece attached.
 The fleece is tanned into the leather and the boot is assembled with the fleece on the inside.
-Some ugg boots have a synthetic sole, commonly made from Ethylene-vinyl acetate (EVA).
+Some ugg boots have a synthetic sole, commonly made from ethylene-vinyl acetate (EVA).
 The stitching is often prominent on the outside of the boot.
 The natural insulative properties of sheepskin gives isothermal properties to the boots: the thick fleecy fibres on the inner part of the boots wick moisture and allow air to circulate, keeping the feet at body temperature and allowing the boots to keep feet warm in cold weather and cool in hot weather.
 Produced by a number of manufacturers, they come in a variety of colours, including black, pink, blue, chestnut, and fuchsia.
 They are available in both pull-on and lace-up varieties and their height can range from just above the ankle to above the knee.

 Some variations of ugg style boots have also been made from kangaroo fur and leather.
 There are also synthetic boots.
 Although derided as "fake" by some in the industry, their lower price made them appealing to large retail chains such as Myer.

 Animal rights

 Sheep-skin is a by-product of processing sheep for human consumption.
 That is, sheep are not specifically killed for their skins.
 Because it is a by-product, the supply of sheep-skin is limited by the number of sheep processed for the meat industry.
 The rise in the popularity of "UGG"-branded ugg boots has been the "driving force" in recent shortages, which have seen sheep-skin prices from 2010 to 2012 increase by up to 80%.

 As one of many clothing products made from animal skin, sheepskin boots have been the subject of criticism by the animal rights movement, and producers have responded by improving animal welfare.
 Animal rights groups call for the boycott of sheepskin boots and their replacement with synthetic alternatives.
 In 2007, Pamela Anderson, realizing that the boots were made of skin, called for a boycott on her website.
 In February 2008, the Princeton Animal Welfare Society staged a campus protest against the fur industry, particularly attacking the sheepskin boot industry.

+In 2024, UGG announced their first vegan boots in a collaboration with designer Collina Strada.
+The footwear materials are made using sugarcane, Tencel and recycled polyester microfiber.